Map of Texas Springs

 Attractions include nature trails, paddle boats, a large spring-fed swimming pool, a miniature train, a golf course, and lots of sites for picnicking and relaxation.

 Swimming is no longer allowed in a large portion of Landa Lake because it is the habitat of endangered species.
 Source : Comal Springs.

 Chinati or Ruidosa Springs is a privately owned oasis.
 Located in the remote Chihuahua Desert, near the town of Marfa.

-The site could be described as 640 acre resort that is privately owned.
+The site could be described as a 640-acre resort that is privately owned.

-Besides visiting the springs, it is also possible to go biking and hiking in the trails nearby.
+Besides visiting the springs, it is also possible to go biking and hike on the trails nearby.

 Open year-round, reservations are recommended.
 Houstonia

 These are a group of springs also located close to Marfa in West Presidio County (West Texas).
 They are close to Chinati Hot springs.